nash268/prometric-scheduler/README.md

 - on Windows, script utilizes Windows Task Scheduler. after running the script search task scheduler in start menu and see if the task is created.

 > [!IMPORTANT]
-> Do not change any file names in prometric-pcheduler folder for scheduling to work properly.
+> Do not change any file names in prometric-scheduler folder for scheduling to work properly.

 ## Support